hakyim/TO-DELETE-PrediXcan/README.md

 ## Gene2Pheno database of results

 G2Pdb, Gene to Phenotype database, hosts the results of PrediXcan applied to a variety of phenotypes.
 [Link to prototype](http://www.gene2pheno.org/).
-Currently, the prototype hosts the results of PrediXcan applied to WTCCC (Wellcome Trust Case Control Consoritium) diseases using DGN whole blood prediction models.

 # Genetic Architecture of Gene Expression Traits